Obifrankie/configure-ec2-ansible/README.md

 It main point of entry is the main.yml file

+This playbook automates the build and configuration of an instance and runs custom scripts on configuration

-It has 1  workflow which is the -setup can be found in the roles/setup/tasks/main.yml
+It has 1 play which is the
+-setup
+The path to this play roles/setup/tasks/main.yml

-It also has a custom inventory file that allows you define all the machines you want to run this script on
+It also has a custom inventory file that allows you define all the machines you want to run this playbook on

 To run this script localy ensure that you have ansile configured locally by running the show command python3 -m pip show ansible